roberttidey/RPi_Cam_Web_Interface/README.md

 Added support for v3 annotation

 March 20th 2015
 Preview fix for zips and downloads
+Flatten downloads with @ rather than let browser do it